Qessia/sfxdx_test/README.md

 - LLM from GPT4All model: Falcon

 ## Preparation
+- Install Python <= 3.11
+- Install requirements: `pip install -r requirements.txt`
 - Download LLM model from GPT4All to `./model` directory: https://gpt4all.io/models/gguf/gpt4all-falcon-newbpe-q4_0.gguf
-- Install requirements: `pip install -r requirements.txt`

 ## To run on GPU
 1. Install CUDA and cuDNN compatible with your system and GPU